 Fish are cold-blooded.
 That means that the temperature of the water affects them greatly!
 Their metabolism will slow down or speed up depending on the water temperature.
 Ideally, fish thrive when the water is between 68 and 75 degrees.
 The water temperature will fluctuate with weather, but remember, just because it is a certain temperature outside, doesn’t mean the water is the same temperature!
 Use a thermometer!

-When the water is below 50 degrees, their metabolism slows down.
-They are unable to digest food once the water level gets lower than 50 degrees.
+When the water is below 50 degrees, fish metabolism slows down.
+They are unable to digest food once the water temperature gets lower than 50 degrees.
 You will notice that they go to the bottom of the pond and sit still.
 The bottom of the pond is warmer than the top of the pond in the winter.

 Warm and Hot Water

 When the water is warm, above 70 degrees, they benefit from more protein in their food.
 It helps them put on weight and muscle.
 Protein-rich food will also help them store up for the winter and brings out their vibrant colors.
 If the water gets above 90 degrees, you will notice the fish remaining at the bottom of the pond where, in the summer, it is cooler.
 Feeding them when it is this hot is not a good idea.

 Do what you can to not let the water get above 90 degrees.
 If you have to string up some shade cloth during a long heat wave, then do it!
 Remember that smaller or more shallow ponds heat up more quickly.
 Hot water holds less oxygen than cold water.
 If it gets really hot, add an aerator!

 Koi will eat plants, bugs and other fish.
 All of these types of foods help keep them healthy.